franciscop/edittable/fields.md

 };
 ```

-> When defining our own validate method the required field is ignored so you might want to make sure you are also validating that it's not empty if you want to do so
+> When defining our own validate method the required field is ignored so you might want to check this

 The function validate receives three parameters: `(value, callback, self)`.
 The `value` is the current value of the field being edited.
 The callback *has* to be called and self includes other data that might be relevant.